oliben68/Quishuar/README.md

 * **make clean** will perform a cleanup

 **IMPORTANT!**
-Make sure your flavor of posix system contains a **/tmp** directory otherwise you will need to update the **.tmp** file with the location where you want the tar to be created from.
+Make sure your flavor of posix system contains a *writable* **/tmp** directory otherwise you will need to update the **.tmp** file with the location where you want the tar to be created from.